2004 Greek financial audit: New government audit

 Instead, the government produced new estimates while it investigated the years 1997 to 2003, and the resulting data was given to Eurostat, which then went on and published a report.
 The requirement that the 1999 budget deficit should have been below 3% of GDP was one of the key criteria for Eurozone entry.
 Its revision to 3.07%, according to Eurostat (AMECO), led to a controversy about Greece's admission.

 In the 2005 OECD report for Greece (p.
 47) it was clearly stated that "the impact of new accounting rules on the fiscal figures for the years 1997 to 1999 ranged from 0.7 to 1 percentage point of GDP; this retroactive change of methodology was responsible for the revised deficit exceeding 3% in 1999, the year of EMU membership qualification".
 The above has led the Greek minister of finance to clarify that the 1999 budget deficit was below the prescribed 3% limit when it was calculated with the ESA79 methodology in force at the time of Greece's application.
-Since the remaining criteria had also been met, was properly accepted into the Eurozone.
+Since the remaining criteria had also been met, Greece was properly accepted into the Eurozone.
 ESA79 was also the methodology employed to calculate the deficits of all other Eurozone members at the time of their applications.

 The original accounting practice for military expenses was later restored in line with Eurostat recommendations, theoretically lowering even the ESA95-calculated 1999 Greek budget deficit to below 3% (an official Eurostat calculation is still pending for 1999).

 An error frequently made in press reports is the confusion of the discussion regarding Greece's Eurozone entry with the controversy regarding usage of derivatives’ deals with US banks by Greece and other Eurozone countries to hide their reported budget deficits.
 A currency swap arranged with Goldman Sachs allowed Greece to 'hide' 2.8 billion euros of debt, but that affected deficit values after 2001 (when Greece had already been admitted into the Eurozone) and is not related to Greece's Eurozone entry.